gregv12/fluxtion-server/docs/architecture/server-control.md

 ## Server controller (optional plugin)

 For broader operational control (adding/stopping processors, starting/stopping services, etc.), use the server controller API.
-This is provided by the FluxtionServerController interface.
+This is provided by the MongooseServerController interface.
 Important: the controller is an optional plugin — it is not available by default in the runtime.
 You must include and register the plugin if you want programmatic control.